CobyPear/repro-no-router/README.md

 ## Expected

-1. the `Go Back` button on the homepage works (it should use `router.back()` to navigate to the previous page)
-2. The paginator should use shallow routing to change the URL when changing pages with the buttons
+1. `<Link href="/">` changes the route back to `/`
+2. Components do not rerender infinitely

 ## Actual

-1. The `onClick` with the router.back() call is missing.
-2. Shallow routing does not seem to work.

-### Extra Background

-We have a nextjs package that exports some components.
-Some components use the `next/router`.
-We had no issues until recently.
-To fix these issues (NextRouter is not mounted, `useState` is not defined, etc) we switched to the `next/compat/router` for these components which seems to resolve the build/runtime errors, but it results in the above issues where the router does not seem to behave as expected.
+1. The `<Link>` component  on the `/paginator` route does not change the URL
+2. Using the browser inspect elements or react dev tools, the component rendered by the Paginator is infinitely rerendering and the paginator does not work as a result.
+This works as expected on `13.4.3`